matt765/spireflow/README.md

 - Firebase's robust identity platform handles the complexities of user authentication
 - Iron Session provides a lightweight, secure session layer optimized for Next.js applications

+This approach is necessary as Firebase alone cannot maintain server-side session state when used in API routes

 ##  How to run
 All commands are run from the root of the project, from a terminal.
 Please remember, that the application needs working backend to run.